 In 2020, collector John Rosenblatt made a splendid estate sale find in New Jersey.
 He scored an early 1930s single-face traffic signal by American Gas Accumulator.
 The seller informed John that the light was retired in the late 1960s from the corner of Knickerbocker & Clinton in Tenafly.
-The Google Street view of the intersection at the time of this writing shows signals are at least 50 years old, and one of the poles is a steel pole that predates the rest of the equipment, so the seller’s memory of the time and location could be accurate.
+The Google Street view of the intersection at the time of this writing shows signals are at least 50 years old, and one of the poles is a steel pole that probably goes back to the ’30s, so I think the seller could very well be right about that.

 After the initial cleaning and test wire-up (video above), John cleaned and dismantled the light, and did some work to straighten a bent housing.
-He noticed that the original paint was silver (not surprising) and the latest coat of green was applied after the signal was removed from service.
+He noticed that the original paint was silver, which was pretty common for signals installed in New Jersey before WWII.

-A new terminal block was installed before it was lit up again.
-This is just a wonderful piece of vintage Jersey signal goodness!
+A new terminal block was installed and then it was lit up again (video below).
+I’ll admit I’m a tad jealous!